alanb128/audio-streaming-box/README.md

 - Connect the DAC HAT to the Pi.
 - Wire up your switches in a [key matrix pattern](https://pcbheaven.com/wikipages/How_Key_Matrices_Works/) (see the use of diodes in the link to improve performance)
 - Wire the rows and columns of the key matrix to the Pi's GPIO pins (which may be on the DAC HAT if using one of those)
+- See the [pad4pi](https://pypi.org/project/pad4pi/) library for more infor about the key matrix.
 - If you want a "power on" button, add a momentary pushbutton that sends GPIO 3 to ground.

 ### Software